 The Scriptures and other evangelistic materials are increasingly available in Pushto via satellite TV and the internet – a recent and exciting development.
 They are being downloaded on mobile apps outside of the control of the Mullahs (religious leaders).
-A long-awaited new translation of the Bible in the Pakistani dialect of Pushto will be introduced in 2019!
+The long-awaited new translation of the Bible in the Pakistani dialect of Pushto was introduced in 2019!

 Because of the years of violence, there are substantial groups of Pashtuns living in diaspora communities in India, the UAE, and Europe.
 There are gatherings of believers in some diaspora communities who are remarkably bold in their witness, even to fellow Pashtuns.